 Dude, things just got real in the foyer.

 We found this light at the local lighting outlet here in Richmond called The Decorating Outlet for $135 (down from $455 at Shades of Light, just because it had been returned).
 I had always pictured something big and architectural in there – most likely in an oil-rubbed bronze finish because there are a bunch of ORB doorknobs going on in the foyer and I thought it would look nice.
 Thankfully John was game too since the guy’s down with geometry and shapes and stuff.
+UPDATE: Here’s an incredibly similar moravian star pendant on Amazon since the Shades of Light version is currently out of stock.

 Boom.
 The foyer is now my favorite room ever in the history of rooms.
 I want to sleep in there and eat in there and braid its hair and tell it all of my secrets.